eliranwong/agentmakestudio/README.md

 > pip install --upgrade "agentmakestudio[genai]"

-# Export Path for running AgentMake and AgentMake Studio
+# Export Path

-Assuming you install `agentmakestudio` in a virtual environment `ai`, e.g.:
+To export Path for running AgentMake and AgentMake Studio, assuming you install `agentmakestudio` in a virtual environment `ai`, e.g.:

 ```
 cd